TO THE MEMBERS

 7. SAFETY, HEALTH AND ENVIRONMENT

 The Company continues to work on reducing environmental load, enhance safety, improve quality and reduce cost.
-The Company continues to play the role of a responsible corporate citizen in the fulfillment and enriching the environment and human health and safety.
+The Company continues to play the role of a responsible corporate citizen in the fulfillment of its objectives of protecting and enriching the environment and human health and safety.
 The Company has also adopted Responsible Care Policy and its initiatives demonstrate its commitment towards comprehensive approach for safeguarding environment, health and safety of all stakeholders and aims at achieving and sustaining high standards of performance.
-The Company also reviews and monitors these Quality, Environment, Health & Safety policies and sustainability activities to ensure continual improvement.
+The Company also reviews and monitors these Quality, Environment, Health and Safety policies and sustainability activities to ensure continual improvement.

 8. EDUCATION, LEARNING AND HUMAN RESOURCES